VirusPilot/ogn-pi34/README.md

 } ;
 ```

-The second file to be edited during the setup process is `rtlsdr-ogn.conf` in which `SampleConfigurationFileNameToChange.conf` needs to be replaced with `myPlace.conf`.
+The second file to be edited during the setup process is `rtlsdr-ogn.conf` in which `Template.conf` needs to be replaced with `myPlace.conf`.

 ## automatic setup
 ```